Vietnam and Cambodia Overland Tour

 Morning at leisure; relax by the pool or grab some last-minute shopping and end of tour and departure at your convenience.

-Extra nights in Ho Chi Minh before, or in Phnom Penh after your tour are available on request.
+Extra nights in Ho Chi Minh before, or in Phnom Penh after, your tour is available on request.

 Airport transfers are included if you purchase the 'with flights' package.
 If you purchased your own flights, airport transfers can be arranged on request.